contentful/slash-developers/docs/concepts/apis.md

 ## Images API

 With the Images API `https://images.contentful.com` you can resize and crop images, change their background color and convert them to different formats – PNG→JPG, for instance.
-Letting our backend do this job for you means you can take advantage of our great CDN caching for images with the exact transformations each client needs.
+Using our backend for these transformations lets you upload high-quality assets, deliver exactly what your app needs, and still get all the benefits of our caching CDN.

 [Read the reference documentation for the Images API][4]